Why I am responsible for my employees' Sexual Harassment Training?

 California S.B.
 1343 requires that all employers of 5 or more employees provide 1 hour of sexual harassment and abusive conduct prevention training to non-managerial employees and 2 hours of sexual harassment and abusive conduct prevention training to managerial employees once every two years.

 The law requires training to include all forms of harassment based on gender identity, gender expression, and sexual orientation and to include practical examples of such harassment and to be provided by trainers or educators with knowledge and expertise in those areas.

-There is no requirement that the 5 employees or contractors work at the same location or that all workers reside in California.
-So, yes, this applies to the sum total of all workers at all locations as well as your out of state workers.
+It doesn’t matter if the 5 employees or contractors work at the same location or if all workers reside in California.
+The rule applies to the sum total of all workers at all locations including out of state workers.

 Does the training only apply to full-time workers?

-No. Under the DFEH’s regulations, the definition of “employee” includes full-time, part-time, temporary, seasonal, or unpaid interns.
+No. Under the Department of Fair Employment and Housing’s regulations, the definition of “employee” includes full-time, part-time, temporary, seasonal, or unpaid interns.

 By what date must employees be trained?